 The History of AiM

-In addition to providing companies with access to capital, the London Stock Exchange is committed to supporting the growth of companies by providing access to the right resources and capital to scale up and achieve their aspirations.
+In addition to providing access to capital, the London Stock Exchange is committed to supporting the growth of companies by providing access to the right resources, and capital to scale up and achieve their aspirations.
 AiM’s regulatory structure, tailored to the needs of growing companies, allows businesses to cost-effectively raise capital at admission and throughout their life on AiM.

-AIM is also a geographically and sector-diverse market, with companies operating in over 100 countries, representing 40 different sectors ranging from financial services firms to healthcare and technology companies.
+AiM is also a geographically and sector-diverse market, with companies operating in over 100 countries and representing 40 different sectors – ranging from financial services firms to healthcare and technology companies.

 Important factors in the success of AiM have been:

-- A regulatory approach that recognises the needs and capacities of growth companies; and
+- A regulatory approach that recognises the needs and capacities of growth companies

-The increasing scope, profile, size and maturity of AIM have confirmed the validity of the underlying premise upon which AIM is built: ambitious smaller and growing companies require markets that are specifically designed for their needs.
+The increasing scope, profile, size and maturity of AiM has confirmed the validity of the underlying premise upon which it is built – ambitious smaller and growing companies require markets that are specifically designed for their needs.